lightbend/kalix-jvm-sdk/samples/java-spring-eventsourced-customer-registry/README.md

 This command will start your Kalix application and a Kalix Proxy using the included [docker-compose.yml](./docker-compose.yml) file.

-With both the proxy and your application running, once you have defined endpoints they should be available at `http://localhost:9000`.

 ## Exercising the service

 With both the proxy and your application running, any defined endpoints should be available at `http://localhost:9000`.
-For example, using `curl`:

 * Create a customer with: